Welcome to the parish of Fifield with Idbury which is part of the Wychwood Benefice.

 - Follow us on Facebook www.facebook.com/WychwoodBenefice/

-Vicar: Rev Sarah Sharp: [email protected] (day off: Tuesdays)
+Vicar: Rev Canon Sarah Sharp: [email protected] (day off: Tuesdays)

-Benefice Administrator: Clare Harper: (Monday, Tuesday & Wednesday mornings) Tel : 01993 832467 Email:office@wychwood benefice.org.uk For general information please visit our website: www.wychwoodbenefice.org.uk
+Benefice Administrator: Clare Harper: (Monday, Tuesday & Wednesday mornings) Tel : 01993 832467 Email: office@wychwood benefice.org.uk For general information and for more about the church’s history, please visit our website: www.achurchnearyou.com/wychwood-benefice

 ——————————————————–oOo——————————————————-

-OXFORD HISTORIC CHURCHES TRUST – FUNDDRAISING FOR OUR CHURCHES
+OXFORD HISTORIC CHURCHES TRUST – FUNDRAISING FOR OUR CHURCHES

 Volunteers obtain sponsorship for visiting as many churches as then can on a date determined by OHCT.
 They may do this on foot, by car, horse-riding etc. Half the sum they raise goes to OHCT to support projects to improve/repair the churches in our diocese.
 The other half goes to the church nominated by the volunteers.